nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_FETCH_GET.md

 ## Application State

 You will need to store that external data in your application state when you fetch it.
-Create a property named `requests` in your application state object.
+Create a property named `requests` in your application state object, which which you will find in the `dataAccess.js` module .
 Its initial value must be an empty array.

 ## HTTP GET Request with Fetch

-Place the following variable and function in your `dataAccess.js` module.
+Still in `dataAccess.js`, Place the following variable and function below the application state object.

 ```js
 const API = "http://localhost:8088"